Maurolp15/Apple_Pay_Case_Study/README.md

 ## The Future

   Apple Pay is in the digital wallet financial industry, one of the biggest innovations of Apple pay is the Apple Card which is both physical and virtual card powered by Goldman Sachs bank and Mastercard offering 1% cashback on the physical card, 2% on your smartphone and 3% on any Apple products.
-The two other mayor players in the industry are Samsung Pay which is powered by Samsungs Electronics and Android Pay which is powered by Google.
+The two other mayor players in the industry are Samsung Pay which is powered by Samsung Electronics and Android Pay which is powered by Google.

-  As an Apple Pay advisor, I would suggest the implementation of “Money Transfers” between user’s worldwide and the implementation of an “Automated Payment System” using any fiat or crypto currency using a ledgeer system like blockchain.
+  As an Apple Pay advisor, I would suggest the implementation of “Money Transfers” between user’s worldwide and the implementation of an “Automated Payment System” using any fiat or crypto currency using a ledger system like blockchain.
 These services would expand the landscape in which the company is currently stablished, these services would also help Apple users process said transactions easier and faster, in a more inexpensive way while protecting their privacy as with any other operation through Apple Pay, it will also cut third party vendors like Xoom.com, Wester Union, and Remity just to name a few.

 ---

-  In conclusion, Apple Pay is the leader system in mobile payment and digital wallets, the system is being required by the new generations in this fast pased world where connections with others are at the palm of your hand.
-Apple Pay is a pertinent tool for the era allowing consumers to feel security, have privacy, optimize time and shorten distances.
+  In conclusion, Apple Pay is the leader system in mobile payment and digital wallets, the system is being required by the new generations in this fast-paced world where connections with others are at the palm of your hand.
+Apple Pay is a pertinent tool for the new era allowing consumers to feel security, have privacy, optimize time and shorten distances in the world.

 ---